Introduction

 Common overdoses and their treatment are.

-- NitrogenWater (NW) will convert the overdosing Tramadol to Paracetamol, which has a higher OD threshold of 60u.
-Be warned that Tramadol and Paracetamol are toxic when together.
-Continue to monitor the patient.
+NitrogenWater (NW) will convert the Tramadol to Paracetamol, which has a higher OD threshold of 60u.
+Be warned that Tram and Para are toxic when together.

 Healing without a Analyzer